JLESC/jlesc.github.io/_projects/sdc_detection.md

 ## Results for 2015/2016

-During 2015/2016 we tackled several challenges related to silent corruption {% cite BautEtAl2015 --file jlesc.bib %}.
+During 2015/2016 we tackled several challenges related to silent corruption {% cite BautEtAl2015 --file jlesc.bib %} and tested preliminary approaches {% cite di2015detect --file jlesc.bib %}.
 We developed a lightweight, adaptive, impact-driven detector for detecting the silent data corruptions{% cite ShengEtCappello2016 --file jlesc.bib %}.
 (1) We carefully characterize 18 HPC applications/benchmarks and discuss the runtime data features, as well as the impact of the SDCs on their execution results.
 (2) We propose an impact-driven detection model that does not blindly improve the prediction accuracy, but instead detects only influential SDCs to guarantee user-acceptable execution results.
 (3) Our solution can adapt to dynamic prediction errors based on local runtime data and can automatically tune detection ranges for guaranteeing low false alarms.
 Another question we answered was related to the use of multiple SDC detectors with different characteristics.
 We designed a strategy that allows users to decide which SDC detector use and at which frequency, having the choice among several SDC detectors with different performance, recall and precision.
-This research was published as a full paper at HiPC2015 {% cite BautEtAl2015b --file jlesc.bib %}
-and we wrote an extension full of details and new result and submitted to IJHPCA.
+This research was published as a full paper at HiPC2015 {% cite BautEtAl2015b --file jlesc.bib %} and we wrote an extension full of details and new result and published it {% cite bautista2016coping --file jlesc.bib %}.
 In addition, we investigated how to create SDC detectors based on support vector machines (SVM) and compare them with the state-of-the-art SDC detectors.
 Our evaluation with multiple large-scale HPC applications shows that SVM is a good technique that can learn about the behavior of the datasets and detect the vast majority of anomalies while imposing a negligible overhead.
-Our technique preforms better than the existent ones in most of the cases.
-We published this results at CCGrid2016 {% cite SubasiEtAl2016 --file jlesc.bib
+Our technique performs better than the existent ones in most of the cases.
+We published this results at CCGrid2016 {% cite SubasiEtAl2016 --file jlesc.bib %}.
-%}.

 ## Results for 2016/2017